 To find out if your procedure falls under the category of medically necessary you will need to contact Medicare.
 You will also need to provide details to your health fund to see if they will cover you—and if they do, to what extent they will cover you.

-Breast reduction surgery on the Gold Coast
+Breast reduction surgery for patients on the Gold Coast, Brisbane and Northern Rivers NSW

 Surgery is a very personal thing, and should not be undertaken lightly.
 If you are considering breast surgery it is important you have realistic expectations and understand all possible risks and complications that may arise from surgery.